akshaydake123/IoT-Based-Smart-Classroom/README.md

 # Main Research Objectives

-•	Tracking availability of classrooms and therefore avoiding potential clashes of Lectures.\
+•	Tracking availability of classrooms and therefore avoiding potential clashes of Lectures.
-•	Energy Conservation in Classrooms.\
+•	Energy Conservation in Classrooms.
-•	Maintaining user comfort in classrooms.\
+•	Maintaining user comfort in Classrooms.
-•	Feedback from the users about class comfort level and then use it to improve the experience.\
+•	Feedback from the users about Class comfort level and then use it to improve the experience.

 # The Methodology
-We divide the system into three parts:\
+We divide the system into three parts:
-1. Amazon Alexa Echo-dot voice service, Messenger based Chatbot Application, Android Application, Server Connectivity to Devices.\
+1. Amazon Alexa Echo-dot voice service, Messenger based Chatbot Application, Android Application, Server Connectivity to Devices.
-2. Server client programming, Data Acquisition and Storage.\
+2. Server client programming, Data Acquisition and Storage.
 3. Sensors location, calibration and interfacing.

 # Features Implemented :
-1.Monitoring Status of AC and Projector using sensors.\
+1.Monitoring Status of AC and Projector using sensors.
-2.Checking the availability of Classroom.\
+2.Checking the availability of Classroom.
 3.Real time Feedback from user.

 # Technology Used :